pclavell/project_template/README.md

 * Add a template Python notebook in analysis (Fairlie)
 * Skeleton READMEs (Fairlie)
 * GH auto-run script
-  - Update config_mn5.yml
+  - Update `config_mn5.yml`
   - Turn all paths in READMEs into links automatically
   - Add and link all subdirs in analysis/ and processing/ to the corresponding README so it's easy to add descriptions
     - also for this add nested links for all .R, .ipynb, and any other relevant things?
+* Wildcards in `submit_smk.sh` will not work for output file